DimpleB0501/eva8/Session_4/README.md

 - Batch normalization drastically increases the accuracy of the model
 - The model is overfitting.
 The training accuracy of the model is continously increasing.
 However the test accuracy toggles between 99.1- 99.3 \%.

-# Code 4 -  Effect of dropout layer
+# Code 4 -  Affect of dropout layer
 ### **Target**
 - Adding 2 dropout layers
 ### **Results**